nielswitte/OpenSim-CMS/api/README.md

 ```

 The validity of the token depends on the config settings and is extended everytime the token is used.
-The user OpenSim with user ID -1 can only accessed from the IP set in the config which is used by OpenSim.
+The user OpenSim with user ID -1 can only accessed from the IP/Hostname which is used by OpenSim according
-In addition the `HTTP_X_SECONDLIFE_SHARD` header needs to be set to access this user, this is done by default
+to the grid list.
+In addition the `X-SecondLife-Shard` header needs to be set to access this user, this is
-for OpenSim.
+done by default for OpenSim.

 ## Users
 User information can be accessed by using, the UUID of the user's avatar in OpenSim on the given Grid: